LizardByte/actions/actions/audit_repos/README.md

 - **org**: Ensures repo discussions are disabled (assuming org-wide discussions)
 - **repo**: Ensures every repo has discussions enabled

+> [!NOTE]
-> Note**: When using org-wide discussions, the repository specified in `orgDiscussionsRepo` will be allowed to have discussions even if org-wide discussions are enforced.
+> When using org-wide discussions, the repository specified in `orgDiscussionsRepo` will be allowed to have discussions even
+> if org-wide discussions are enforced.

 ### Community Health Files
 Checks for the presence of community health files: